OpenDDS/OpenDDS/docs/glossary.rst

   Object Management Group
   OMG
-    A standards organization which publishes :term:`DDS` and the other standards used by OpenDDS.
+    A standards organization which publishes :ref:`DDS and the other specifications used by OpenDDS <specs>`.

     See https://www.omg.org/ for more information.